Ice Maker Not Making Ice – Samsung RF27T5201SR French Door Refrigerator Repair

 Recommended Parts & Tools

-Samsung DA97-15217A Ice Maker Assembly
+Samsung DA97-15217D Refrigerator Ice Maker Assembly

 Samsung DA62-01477A Water Filter HAF-CIN/EXP

 A clogged or expired water filter is one of the most common causes of ice maker problems in Samsung refrigerators.
-This genuine Samsung water filter is compatible with the RF27T5201SR and should be replaced every 6 months to maintain proper water flow to the ice maker.
+This genuine Samsung water filter is compatible with the RF27T5201SR and should be replaced every six months to maintain proper water flow to the ice maker.
 Installing a fresh filter can often restore ice production when the ice maker stops working due to water flow restrictions.
 Check current pricing on Amazon.